4d/docs/docs/Concepts/classes.md

   This.vehicleBuilt+=1
 ```

-You can then call the **cs.VehicleFactory** singleton to get a new vehicle from everywhere in your application with a single line:
+You can then call the **cs.VehicleFactory** singleton to get a new vehicle from everywhere in the application on your machine with a single line:

 ```4d
 $vehicle:=cs.VehicleFactory.me.buildVehicle("truck")